AdobeDocs/advertising.en/help/integrations/analytics/javascript.md

 All users must deploy the standard JavaScript code.

-Users who want to convert first-party segments from their customer data platforms to [!DNL RampIDs] or [!DNL ID5] IDs [!!!!VERIFY that it's not needed for importing segments directly from LiveRamp] must also deploy ID partner-specific Javascript code to match conversions to view-throughs.
+Users who want to convert first-party segments from their customer data platforms to [!DNL RampIDs] or [!DNL ID5] IDs [!!!!VERIFY that it's not needed for importing segments directly from LiveRamp] must also deploy ID partner-specific JavaScript code to match conversions to view-throughs.

 ### The Standard Code